 Read with your child every day

 Spending time with children is an integral part of parenting, especially at a younger age.
-Introduction of a good children’s book at this time can make sure they develop a liking for reading.
-For starters, you should take the lead and read the story out loud for them, and then once they start reading by themselves, you can stay with them while they read.
+The introduction of a good children’s book at this time can make sure they develop a liking for reading.
+For starters, you should take the lead and read the story aloud for them, and then once they start reading by themselves, you can stay with them while they read.

 Keep books around the house

-Make sure you have books lying around the house, so your child grows up with books within their sight.
+Make sure you have books lying around the house so your child grows up with books within their sight.
+Don’t keep all books on a single bookshelf only – have a stack of books on the living room’s coffee table, in the kitchen, and in the dining area.
 If possible, keep a bookcase in their room and make it as appealing as you can so their heart lunges out to pick something from it.
 Books have a charm, and all you have to do is sell them to your child.

 Get them a library membership